nikitavoloboev/data/docs/travel/visited/united-states.md

 Would love to visit or maybe live in US one day but [they don't make it easy](https://www.youtube.com/watch?v=Uksw7zrFr4A) due to [odd political choices](https://twitter.com/Noahpinion/status/1520132242672029696).
 [Their loss](https://twitter.com/AlecStapp/status/1605722098239885312).

-Most great companies mostly hire in US only and there are just too many great people that operate solely from US.
-This is changing however as more companies embrace the benefits of whole company being [remote and async communication first](../../work/remote-work.md) so there are less and less reasons to actually immigrate to US if you have a passport that lets you stay there visa free for multiple months.
-You get all the benefits of meeting anyone you want within US, seeing places and everything but more importantly won't have the burden of having a US passport with which you will be [taxed globally no matter what country you stay in](https://www.youtube.com/watch?v=PSJEwxV2QQ8).
+Sadly many great companies still only hire if you're physically present in US.
+Including some top tier companies in computers and space industries.

+Thankfully this is changing as more companies wake up and realize the world is bigger than US and you can build successful companies that embrace the benefits of whole company being [remote and async communication first](../../work/remote-work.md).

+It's sad really as US could be a great country if they didn't close themselves off from the world.
+The fact that with US passport you are [taxed globally no matter what country you stay in](https://www.youtube.com/watch?v=PSJEwxV2QQ8) is not enticing either.

+For now I am personally interested in [building global companies](../../business/startups/startups.md) whilst living in cities with [great public infrastructure](../cities.md), [great food](../../health/nutrition/foods.md) and weather.
+[Portugal](portugal.md) and many [EU](europe.md) countries are great for this.

-I try to avoid pointless politics as much as possible but do like [John Mearsheimer](https://www.youtube.com/results?search_query=John+Mearsheimer) & [George Friedman](https://twitter.com/george_friedman)'s analysis in regards to US foreign policy.
+I try to avoid pointless politics news as much as possible but do like [John Mearsheimer](https://www.youtube.com/results?search_query=John+Mearsheimer) & [George Friedman](https://twitter.com/george_friedman)'s analysis in regards to US foreign policy.

 [Ask Americans](https://www.reddit.com/r/AskAnAmerican/) is fun subreddit.